 1. The Freedom To Say No

 With marital rape still not criminalised in India, the mere foundation of marriage is based on inequality.
 India sees 88 rape cases a day and yet the conviction rate is below 30%.
-And while women are fighting this battle out in the streets every single day, the fact that it is legal in India for husbands to sexual abuse their wives burns a lot more.
+And while Indian women are fighting this battle out in the streets every single day, the fact that it is legal in India for husbands to sexually abuse their wives burns a lot more.
 The sanctity and sacrilegious status of marriage fall apart as the nation stands as one of the only 36 countries where marital rape is still not criminalised.
-Even though many legal amendments have been done in criminal law for the protection of the women, the non-criminalisation of marital rape in India undermines the dignity and human rights of women.
+Even though many legal amendments have been done in criminal law for the protection of women, the non-criminalisation of marital rape in India undermines the dignity and human rights of women.

 Indian law now affords husbands and wives separate and independent legal identities, and much jurisprudence in the modern era is explicitly concerned with the protection of women.
-Therefore, it is high time that the legislature should take cognisance of this legal infirmity and bring marital rape within the purview of rape laws by eliminating Section 375 (Exception 2) of IPC.
+Therefore, it is high time that the legislature should take cognisance of this legal infirmity and brought marital rape within the purview of rape laws by eliminating Section 375 (Exception 2) of IPC.

 2. The Freedom To Hygiene

-Lack of basic amenities like clean toilets, running water and menstrual hygiene products is a shameful reality.
+The lack of basic amenities like clean toilets, running water and menstrual hygiene products is a shameful reality.
 India, the world’s second-largest country by population, has the highest number of people (732 million) without access to toilets.
 And while a man can relieve himself out on the street and anywhere he pleases, a woman needs a safe and secure infrastructure to conduct this basic need of nature.
 This is one of the major reasons that cause a hindrance in the education of a girl child.

 In regards to menstruation, the combination of superstitions and lack of awareness is often deadly for women.
 23 million girls drop out of school once they start menstruating.
 The absence of this vital knowledge about periods and free access to sanitary pads is disruptive and harmful for a number of women.
 A step towards providing sanitary napkins at public places free of cost will do nothing but strengthen the government’s measures for young menstruating girls and women.